leezisheng/Domino-Series-Expansion-Board/Signal-Generator-Board/code/MicroPython/README.md

 * **AD9833 Chip Reset**: If the system encounters errors, you can reset the AD9833 chip using the `reset()` method to reinitialize all registers.
 * **Communication Speed**: The AD9833 chip communicates at 4 MHz, while the MCP41010 chip communicates at 1 MHz.
 Both chips share the same communication bus.
 The `AD9833.write_data()` and `MCP41010._send_command` methods both include `self.spi.init()` statements to dynamically adjust the SPI speed.
 If you need to modify the communication speed, adjust the settings in both methods.
 * **Power Saving Mode**: When the potentiometer does not need frequent adjustments, you can use the `set_shutdown()` method to put the potentiometer in shutdown mode to reduce power consumption.
+* **Square Wave Amplitude Modulation**: Since the output amplitude of the AD9833 square wave signal is 5V, the potentiometer adjustment value varies linearly between 0 and 33.
+Beyond 33, the operational amplifier enters saturation, and the output amplitude will no longer change.

 ## Conclusion
 Both the AD9833 and MCP41010 classes communicate with the main controller via SPI to enable precise control over the waveform generator and digital potentiometer.
 Through these classes' functionality, you can flexibly adjust waveform parameters, frequency, phase, and the potentiometer’s output value.
 When using these methods, ensure proper hardware connections and pin configurations to maintain system stability.